adambird/entity_store/readme.markdown

 In order to denormalise the event susbcribers need to be configured to receive events that are published to the internal event bus.

 In order to subscribe to an event then a subscriber must expose a instance method matching the event's receiver_name.
-This is, by default the lower case event class name with underscores between words.
+This is, by default the lower case event class name with underscores between words, eg: a `TyreInflated` event is received by a `tyre_inflated` method.

-	TypeInflated => tyre_inflated

 ## Configuration